CommerceTeam/commerce/Documentation/CodingGuidelines/Index.rst

 TYPO3 Core Mailinglist
 ______________________
-A project has been set up at forge https://forge.typo3.org/projects/extension-commerce/.
+A project has been set up at Github https://github.com/CommerceTeam/commerce/.
 All patches should be posted in addition with RFC or RFI to the slack channel https://typo3.slack.com/messages/commerce/, everyone is allowed to post to this list!